Dinesh-thiruma/RecycleHub/README.md

 2. Navigate to `RecycleHub/` and install the necesary libraries with `pod install`

-3. Open `RecycleHub.xcworkspace` with Xcode, select the iPhone 11 pro max emulator, and run the app.
+3. Open `RecycleHub.xcworkspace` with Xcode, select the iPhone 11 emulator, and run the app.

 # Dependencies